List of Blake's 7 characters: Vila Restal

 Vila admires Blake, but possibly his closest friend is Gan, whose honesty he trusts.
 His relationship with Avon is a mixture of respect and loathing, becoming a prominent aspect of the series.
 By the final series, Vila and Avon are the only two original members of the Seven left.
 They share a common cynicism and focus on material success as demonstrated in "Gambit".
 They clearly respect each other's skills and work together effectively ("Killer").
-They often sparred over Avon's ruthlessness and Vila's cowardice.
+They often spar over Avon's ruthlessness and Vila's cowardice.
 In "Space Fall", Vila suggests killing Avon, anticipating that Avon would scheme to have other prisoners thrown out of an airlock.
 During the fourth-series episode "Orbit", Avon tries to throw Vila out of the airlock of a spaceship that cannot reach its escape velocity.
-Although another solution is found and they survived the ordeal, the incident damaged their relationship.
+Although another solution is found and they survive the ordeal, the incident damages their relationship.

 Vila is fond of attractive women; during Cally's first episode, he calls out to her "Don't shoot, pretty lady!"
 He sometimes engages in playful, and sometimes more serious, bantering with Cally, Dayna and Soolin.
 While Cally treated Vila's jokes as playful remarks from a friend, both Dayna and Soolin considered him to be quite lecherous.
-The rest of the crew are aware of this; during the episode "Headhunter", Vila remarks that he was a "...perfect gentleman" to Muller's wife, to which Tarrant replied "That's what bothered us."
+The rest of the crew are aware of this; during the episode "Headhunter", Vila remarks that he was a "...perfect gentleman" to Muller's wife, to which Tarrant replies: "That's what bothered us."
 However, Vila is capable of genuine affection and concern for his female friends; despite his lecherous comments and flirtations with her at the outset, his relationship with Kerril developed quickly into love, with Vila offering to sacrifice himself so that Kerril would escape.
 Similarly, during the episode "Sand" he was shown to be very upset with Soolin when she mentions Cally's death.

-Along with rest of the Scorpio crew, Vila is gunned down during the final shoot-out on Gauda Prime and is presumed to have died.
+Following a final, uncommon act of heroism, Vila is gunned down during the final shoot-out on Gauda Prime along with rest of the Scorpio crew, and is presumed to have died.

 The character was twice considered for removal from the series, according to the DVD commentaries of script editor Chris Boucher and producer David Maloney.
 Terry Nation originally wanted Vila to be killed in Pressure Point, but was overruled by the other producers.
 Later, it was briefly suggested that Vila be killed off in "Star One", along with Jenna; he remained because a survey showed him to be the series' second-most popular character.

 In an interview with Tony Attwood, Keating said that he was watching the series with his daughter when she said, "Daddy, you're stupid!"
 Keating related this to Boucher, inspiring the latter to write "City at the Edge of the World" in which Vila becomes a hero.